island-is/island.is/handbook/technical-overview/feature-flags.md

 ## Naming convention

 When creating your feature flag, please try to have both the "Key for humans" and "key for programs" descriptive.
-If the feature flag will be used by a single service, make sure that the human key contains the service name.
+If the feature flag will be used by a single service, make sure that at least the human key contains the service name.
+Adding a clear description will also help others knowing what your new flag does.

+Example: Your service name is "my-awesome-service" and you're introducing a feature flag called "show-content".
+The key for humans could be "My awesome service: Show content" and the key for programs could be "myAwesomeServiceShowContent" (Hint: The UI generates the program key automatically from the human key)

 ## Feature flag lifecycle